Fractured Thoughts Workshop

 Ed Stivender – Pioneered improvising fractured fairy tales on stage.
 He asks the audience for 2 folk characters from different stories, a problem, a saying, and a place.
 Then, he plays a harmonica or banjo until the story forms and he spontaneously tells a fractured tale.

-Group work: take one story and fracture it by having one group tell it using some of the following: different point of view, add puns, twisted plot, what happened after the story ended, or what happened to a minor character or object in the story.
+Group work: take one story and fracture it by having one group tell it using a different point of view, one adding puns, one a different plot, one telling what happened after the story ended or what happened to a minor character or object in the story.

 Group work: take different stories and let each group work with a different form – raps, poem, song, readers’ theatre, news article, interview.